 To compliment our outstanding monthly educational programs, the Springfield Plateau Chapter periodically offers field trips to members.
 These trips generally qualify for advanced training.

-Our field trip coordinator is Debbie Lewis.
-To sign up for a trip or to get more details, contact her at at 417-889-8790 or email@example.com.
+Our field trip coordinator is Melvin Johnson.
+To sign up for a trip or to get more details, contact him at at 417-33-8647.
+Email: firstname.lastname@example.org

 An Informal Field Trip on the James River – November 2013